Pratt33/house-price-streamlit/README.md

 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
-3. Place your dataset in the `data/` directory
+3. Download the dataset from Kaggle and place it in the `data/` directory
 4. Run the notebooks in `notebooks/` for exploration
 5. Use the scripts in `src/` for model training
 6. Deploy the model using the app in `app/` directory